Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/text-formatting/Text_formatting.md

 **Step 1**

-1. Format the text as bold, italics and strikethrough and send in the linked channel or DM/GM in MM.
+1. Format the text as bold, italics and strikethrough and send in the linked channel or DM/GM on MM.
 3. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Format the text as bold, italics and strikethrough and send in the linked channel or DM/GM in MS Teams.
+1. Format the text as bold, italics and strikethrough and send in the linked channel or DM/GM on MS Teams.
 3. Navigate to the linked channel or DM/GM in MM.

 **Expected**

-The user should be able to view the text formated with bold, italics, and strikethrough in linked channel or DM/GM on MS Teams.
+The user should be able to view the text formatted with bold, italics, and strikethrough in the linked channel or DM/GM on MS Teams.
-After step 2, the user should be able to view the text formated with bold, italics, and strikethrough in linked channel or DM/GM on MM.
+After step 2, the user should be able to view the text formatted with bold, italics, and strikethrough in the linked channel or DM/GM on MM.